Use Experience Cloud login as single sign-on for your store customers (SSO)

 Diagnosing SAML errors with the Identity Provider Event Log

-If login fails with a SAML error (such as idpError=1605 Unable to resolve request into a service provider or Authentication Failed), check the Identity Provider Event Log in Salesforce Setup.
-It records each inbound SAML AuthnRequest with the resolved service provider, the Issuer, the requesting user, and the success or failure outcome.
+If login fails with a SAML error such as idpError=1605 Unable to resolve request into a service provider or Authentication Failed, go to Setup > Identity Provider Event Log.
+It records each inbound SAML AuthnRequest with the resolved service provider, the issuer, the requesting user, and whether it succeeded.

-Entries showing the service provider as unknown indicate the External Client App is not resolving SAML requests.
-Start by verifying the Entity Id, ACS URL, and Issuer match the URLs your store sends.
-If the configuration looks correct but the error persists, the app is likely in a broken state, recreate it from scratch to see if the issue resolves.
+Entries showing the service provider as unknown mean the external client app is not resolving SAML requests.
+Check that the Entity Id, ACS URL, and Issuer match the URLs your store sends, including the store path if it has one.
+If the configuration looks correct but the error persists, the app is likely in a broken state; recreate it from scratch.

 Was this article helpful?